Finite coproducts, coregularity and coexactness for profinite interior algebras: Profinite modal algebras

 \theorem The forgetful functor $\Pro L\MA_\fin \longrightarrow \Set$ is monadic. \endtheorem \proof This is proved in \cite{GdB24} in two ways, either by a direct application of Beck theorem \cite{CWM}, or by combining Manes monadicity theorem~\cite{manes} with specific facts about quotients of profinite algebras~\cite{gehrke}. \endproof

-Notable examples of normal modal logics with finite model property are the logics $K4$, $S4$, \emph{GL}, \emph{Grz}, \emph{GL.Lin}, \emph{Grz.Lin}, etc: the Table below\footnote{In the Table $\nec^+ x$ stands for $x \wedge \nec x$; a relation $\prec$ is said to be \emph{locally linear} iff it satisfies the condition $(w\prec v_1 ~\&~ w\prec v_2) \Rightarrow ( v_1\prec v_2 \vee v_1=v_2 \vee v_2\prec v_1)$ for all $v,w_1,w_2$.} reports the axiomatization of such logics and the characterization of their (locally) finite Kripke frames (see \cite{misha} for more information and for the involved proofs).
+Notable examples of normal modal logics with the finite model property are the logics \textsf{K4}, \textsf{S4}, \textsf{GL}, \textsf{Grz}, \textsf{GL.3}, \textsf{Grz.3}, etc: the Table below\footnote{In the Table $\nec^+ x$ stands for $x \wedge \nec x$; a relation $\prec$ is said to be \emph{locally linear} iff it satisfies the condition $(w\prec v_1 ~\&~ w\prec v_2) \Rightarrow ( v_1\prec v_2 \vee v_1=v_2 \vee v_2\prec v_1)$ for all $v,w_1,w_2$.} reports the axiomatization of such logics and the characterization of their (locally) finite Kripke frames (see \cite{misha} for more information and for the relevant proofs).